NIRCam Observing Modes

 - Grism time series (spectroscopic monitoring, now including grism spectroscopy in the short wavelength channel for Cycle 4)

-Simultaneous observations of the same field of view are available in the short wavelength channel (0.6–2.3 µm) and long wavelength channel (2.4–5.0 µm).
+Simultaneous observations of the same field of view are provided in the short wavelength channel (0.6–2.3 µm) and long wavelength channel (2.4–5.0 µm) in all observing modes.

 Table 1.
 Properties of NIRCam observing modes